L0Lmaker/DistributedSemanticAnalysis/README.md

 This sequence diagram illustrates the information flow from when a new article is queued to the MDims being stored in the KV store.

-## Metalanguage and Filter Dimensions Generation and Extraction
+## GPT Usage

-There are two parts to this:
+There are three parts to this:
-- Figuring out the Metalanguage and Filter Dimensions for a topic of interest
-- Figuring out the values for a set of Metalanguage or Filter dimensions given an article and a research topic
+- Filter Checks
+- MDim Keys
+- MDim Values

-For both of these, we will use the OpenAI API to generate the metalanguage and filter dimensions and to extract the values for those dimensions from an article.
+For all three, we will use the OpenAI API to generate the MDim Keys and MDim Values.
+The filter check will be a simple JSON response that responds with relevance.

-For example, if the research topic was: "What is the public perception of the new Martin Scorcese movie: Killers of the Flower Moon", the Metalanguage dimensions to analyze may be:
+For example, if the research topic was: "What is the public perception of the new Martin Scorcese movie: Killers of the Flower Moon", the MDim Keys that GPT may generate is the following:

 1. Film Direction Quality
 2. Performance Quality
 3. Set Design Quality
 4. etc...

-and the filter dimensions may be:

-1. Relevance to Martin Scorcese
-2. Relevance to Killers of the Flower Moon
-3. Relevance to Movie

 For each article we process in this campaign, we will need a value between 0-1 to describe the effectiveness of the movie to answer our original research question.

-For the filter, we will define threshold values for each filter value.
-In order for an article to be processed for a campaignId, we will need to pass the filter check.
-It can only be passed if the article is assessed for the filters and all the values obtained from GPT are higher than the filter values, thereby not processing an article for a campaign if the contents are unrelated to the topic in question.

 ## API Endpoints
 ### POST /createCampaign
 Creates a new campaign with a given topic and a set of MDims.

 Request Body:

 ```json
 {